IEEE Transactions on

 - Industrial experiments and case studies dealing with smart services and platforms

 - Smart Service Marketing

-A group of papers presented at the conference will be invited through the conference.
-In addition all other are welcome to submit papers as explained below
+A group of papers presented at the ICE/ITMC conference will be invited by the journal committee.
+In addition, all others are welcome to submit papers as explained below